 The growth of sustainability-linked loan financing bonds has taken a step forward with a Middle East bank becoming one of the ESG format’s first adopters.

-Emirates NBD will market its new SLLB framework to investors on Wednesday and Thursday and said it is the first to be fully aligned with new International Capital Market Association/Loan Market Association guidelines.
+Emirates NBD has been marketing its new SLLB framework to investors on Wednesday and Thursday and said it is the first to be fully aligned with new International Capital Market Association/Loan Market Association guidelines.

-ENBD’s move which will include face-to-face presentations to potential buyers in London, as well as virtual meetings – comes with momentum rising around SLLBs.
+ENBD’s move – which includes face-to-face presentations to potential buyers in London, as well as virtual meetings – comes with momentum rising around SLLBs.

 Soon after publication of the ICMA/LMA guidelines in June, Credit Agricole became the first bank to follow Nordea’s lead by issuing the use-of-proceeds instrument, which is based on drawn SLLs.